This article was last updated on May 3

 There is an important debate brewing among economists today about inflation.
 On the one hand, many believe we are headed to double-digit inflation in the near term.
-Increased government borrowing coupled with a huge money supply thanks to the Fed’s liberal approach to printing money, has led many to conclude that raising inflation is inevitable.
+Increased government spending coupled with a huge money supply thanks to the Fed’s liberal approach to printing money for all the recent stimulus programs, has led many to conclude that raising inflation is inevitable.

 On the other hand, some economists believe that our massive debt will not lead to higher inflation (and may in fact cause deflation).
 They argue that rising personal debt and unemployment will keep people from buying, which in turn will keep prices in check.
 Alan S. Blinder, a professor of economics and public affairs at Princeton and former vice chairman of the Federal Reserve, also sides with those not concerned with inflation.